Vince1404/hello-world/README.md

 # hello-world
-test repository to learn the git workflow editing the copied READ.md file from the main branch and then commit it.
+test repository to learn the git workflow editing the copied snapshot of the READ.md file from the main branch and then commit it.